Photographic Centre in Skopelos

 Although the Photographic Centre is known by its exhibitions, its duties are not just related to this activity, since apart from two exhibition areas it counts on a dark room-laboratory with seven workstations.

-However the centre has been through some economical issues related to the Municipality payment after some years of labour, to the point of being forced to close its doors for a while.
-Fortunately, after a few years the overdue amount was paid, and the centre became included in the every-year budget costs of the Ministry of Culture since 2005.
-So after the first payment arrived, it was immediately used for reopening the offices, to pay to some providers, and to organise the next exhibition.
+However, the center has been through some economic issues related to the Municipality payment after some years of labor, to the point of being forced to close its doors for a while.
+Fortunately, after a few years, the overdue amount was paid, and the center became included in the every-year budget costs of the Ministry of Culture since 2005.
+So after the first payment arrived, it was immediately used for reopening the offices, to pay to some providers, and to organize the next exhibition.

 Thanks to the leadership of that period, as well as the support of the Government, the Photography Centre is still working.
 In fact, the Municipality has lent the Orpheus movie theatre to the Photographic Centre and also became in charge of its remodeling, in order to make it more suitable for the center's needs.
 These improvements are obviously a consequence of the center staff, in combination with the interest of authorities, as well as the local people and tourists motivation.
 As time goes by, annual exhibitions in Skopelos gain popularity around the world.